Updated in 2019

 Retire happy is a retirement-focused blog managed by Jim Yih and several other personal finance experts.
 You will find lots of information on retirement benefits and estate planning here.

 I’d be remiss if I do not urge you to also follow my fairly new personal finance blog.
-Here you’ll find updated personal finance information relating to money, investing, savings, credit, real estate, DIY, free resources, and lots more.
+Here you’ll find updated personal finance information relating to saving and making money, investing, getting out of debt, retirement planning, real estate, DIY, free resources, and lots more.

 Yes, I know this blog is not Canadian, but I could not resist the temptation of mentioning it.
 This blog is managed by Ben Carlson.
 Here he writes about wealth management, financial markets, investor psychology, and investments in a unique and refreshing style.